-GCSE results: Half a million pupils to get their grades - BBC News
+GCSE passes dip after tougher exams

 Secondary school heads have expressed concern about increased stress and anxiety among pupils taking these exams and that is expected to intensify next year.

-Association of School and College Leaders general secretary Geoff Baron said: "The new GCSEs are more challenging, and there are more papers, and this is putting severe pressure on young people.
+Association of School and College Leaders general secretary Geoff Barton said he was concerned to see a decline in the pass rate overall and feared that this may be the result of driving children down this narrow academic route.

-"We support a robust qualification system, but it has to be balanced against the welfare of young people, and we are not sure the balance in the new system is correct."
+The more challenging GCSEs were putting severe pressure on young people, he added.

-His organisation will be carrying out a "post-mortem" on the results and exams experience with Ofqual after the results are out.
+His organisation will be carrying out a "post-mortem" on the results and exams experience with Ofqual.

 It also pledged to talk to the Department for Education about how the impact of these much tougher exams on young people can be mitigated.